Brainstorm It! -- A Keyword Primer

 "Caribbean vacations"

 "Anguilla" and "Anguilla villas" and "Caribbean vacations" are all keywords.
 The content you create about each page should focus on a keyword.
 We call that keyword a "Specific Keyword."
-And we call the page a "Keyword-Focused Content Page."
-We call the site a "Theme-Based Content Site."

-In other words, a keyword is merely the topic for the content of a Web page.
+In other words, a keyword is merely the topic for the content of a web page.
 All the other words on that page are "content"... information about that Specific Keyword/topic.

 "What's the Second Viewpoint?"